GeetanshAnand/News-Website/README.md

 ├── script.js        # JavaScript file for functionality
 ├── NEWS (2).png     # Company logo image
 └── README.md        # Project documentation (this file)

+## License

+This project is licensed under the MIT License.

+You may use, modify, and distribute this project freely under the terms of the MIT License.
+See the [LICENSE](LICENSE) file for more details.